watsonfellowship/watson-51/_fellows/adaja-cooper.md

 school: Hendrix College

-project: "Iconic Birds Through the Eyes of Community Leaders"
+project: "Artistic Activism as a Form of Power & Preservation"

 countries:
   - United Kingdom